 Just the replacement compressor alone will cost you upwards of ₱5,000.
 If that hasn’t turned you off yet, the professional fee for the technician will cost you an additional ₱3,500 to ₱5,000+.
 The total repair cost is more than half of what you need to buy a new refrigerator.

-We will give you a few factors to help you decide whether replacing the compressor of your refrigerator will be worth it or not.
+Here are a few factors to help you decide whether replacing the compressor of your refrigerator will be worth it or not.

-Age of the refrigerator
+1. The age of the refrigerator

 A properly maintained refrigerator can last you 10 – 15 years.
 If the compressor breaks down by year 10 (give or take), it will be wiser to buy a new refrigerator than to struggle with replacing the current one’s compressor.